 An interpretive penalty is the most high-sensitivity inflection point mechanism impacting the game of professional football.
 For some reason they are not as impactful in its analogue, the NCAA of college football.
 Not that referees are not frustrating in that league either, but they do not have the world-crushing and stultifying impact as do the officials inside of the NFL.
 NFL officials single-handedly and often determine the outcome of games, division competitions and Super Bowl appearances.
 They achieve this (whether intended or not) impact by means of a critically placed set of calls, and more importantly no-calls, with regard to these interpretive subjective penalties.
 Patterns which can be observed as consistent across decades of the NFL’s agency-infused and court-defined ‘entertainment’.
 Let’s examine these call (Indigo Point Commissions) and no-call (Indigo Point Omissions) patterns by means of two specific and recent team examples respectively – the cases of the 2019 Oakland Raiders and the 2017 New England Patriots (note: only the Oakland Raider analysis is presented in this extract from the original article and the analysis was expanded to cover NFL seasons 2009 – 2021).

-NFL Targets Specific NFL Teams for Harm: Case of the Oakland/Las Vegas Raiders
+NFL Targets a Specific Team and Fan Base for Harm: Case of the Oakland/Las Vegas Raiders

 More to the point however, for the 2009 through 2021 NFL seasons the greatest differential between penalties-per-play-against and penalties-per-play-benefit is held by the Raiders.
 What Exhibit 1b shows is that in general, it takes 7 less plays executed for the Raiders (1 penalty every 19.3 plays) to be awarded their next penalty flag, as compared to their opponent (one penalty every 26.2 plays).
 Or put another way, the Raiders were flagged an average of 9.1 times per game, while comparatively their opponents were flagged on average 6.7 times per game – inside a range of feasibility which annually runs from about 9.1 to 5.6 to begin with.
 These Raider 2009 – 2021 penalty results are hugging the highest and lowest possible extremes for team-versus-opponent penalty rates respectively.